saeedalam/jump-to-go/chapters/Chapter-5-Control-Structures.md

 - Handling multiple conditions with `switch`.
 - Iterative computations using `for` loops.

+**Next Steps**:

-Experiment further by combining these constructs to solve more complex problems!
+- Combine these constructs to solve more complex problems.
+- Experiment by modifying the examples to deepen your understanding.